hphelion/documentation/moonshot/manage.administration-dashboard.working-with-region-tab.md

 The Region Tab displays all the options in the left panel for the Cloud Administrators.

-* Login to the HP Cloud OS for Moonshot Administration Dashboard with the Cloud Administrator credentials.
+* Login to the HP Helion Cloud OS for Moonshot Administration Dashboard with the Cloud Administrator credentials.
 The Administration Dashboard is displayed with a menu bar at the top displaying three tabs:
 **Project**, **Region**, and **Cloud**.